 A recent study of mice and humans indicates that breathing pure oxygen in highly pressurized chambers may improve cognitive impairment and reduce Alzheimer’s pathology.
-But, the jury is still out about the treatment’s benefits for treating disease.

 Growing evidence shows that dysfunction of the vascular system, vessels that carry blood and fluid throughout the body, is closely linked with cognitive decline and Alzheimer’s.
 So, scientists are studying various interventions that target vascular dysfunction to treat and prevent Alzheimer’s.
 Oxygen therapy is one such experimental treatment, and scientists recently found that it may boost brain functions and combat Alzheimer’s pathology.

 In the study of mice and humans, researchers reported that hyperbaric oxygen therapy (HBOT), which involves breathing pure oxygen in a highly pressurized chamber, could improve blood flow in the brain, clear away Alzheimer’s hallmarks known as amyloid plaques, and enhance cognitive abilities.
 Experts say these results remain preliminary, but the study’s researchers believe the findings offer hope that HBOT could be effective for slowing and even preventing Alzheimer’s progression.